aysmedia/whmdw/README.md

 # Currently Supported
-The following sections are currently supported, but our end goal is to have every piece of WHM & cPanel information that can be retrieved via API stored in the data warehouse.
+The following sections are currently supported, but our end goal is to have every piece of WHM information that can be retrieved via API stored in the data warehouse.
 The more information in the data warehoue, the more information you have to work with.

 ### ACCOUNTS
 The following information is retrieved from your WHM and stored in the "_dw_whm_accounts" table in your WHM DW.